If you are testing your code at the CLI, note that namespace aliases do not work!

 Die Möglichkeit, auf vollständig qualifizierte Namen mit einem Alias (Importieren) zuzugreifen, ist ein wichtiges Feature von Namespaces.
 Dies ist ähnlich wie die Möglichkeit von Unix-basierten Dateisystemen einen symbolischen Link auf eine Datei oder ein Verzeichnis anzulegen.

-Ein Alias wird in PHP mittels des use-Operators angelegt.
-Hier ein Beispiel, welches alle drei Arten von Importen zeigt:
+Ein Alias wird mittels des use-Operators angelegt.
+Hier ein Beispiel, welches alle fünf Arten von Importen zeigt:

 <?php